Encrypting drives for AlwaysOn

 Start with the smallest drive or least active drive.

-I think there may get a good chance this will go fairly unnoticed to SQL.
+I think there may be a good chance this will go fairly unnoticed by SQL Server.

 Option 3

-Then set AlwaysOn to asynchronous commit (currently it’s in Synchronous).
-Perform steps are described above.
+- Then set AlwaysOn to asynchronous-commit (currently it’s in synchronous-commit).

-When complete, set AlwaysOn back to synchronous commit.
+Perform the steps as described above. - When complete, set AlwaysOn back to synchronous-commit.

 Your workload is quite heavy.
 On some days, your PRIMARY is spewing out 800MB worth of logs in 5min.